Why do you keep checking the oven timer when you’re reheating mac and cheese?

 Why It Matters / Why People Care

 You might wonder why a few degrees makes such a fuss.
-Here’s the gritty truth: food‑borne illness isn’t a myth, and mac and cheese is a perfect breeding ground if you get it wrong No workaround needed..
+Here’s the gritty truth: food‑borne illness isn’t a myth, and mac and cheese is a perfect breeding ground if you get it wrong.

 Health Risks

 A single serving of under‑held mac and cheese can contain enough Staph toxin to make a grown adult sick for days.
-Now, the toxin isn’t destroyed by reheating—once it’s there, you’re stuck.
-Keeping the dish at 135 °F or higher prevents the bacteria from producing that nasty toxin in the first place.
+In real terms, the toxin isn’t destroyed by reheating—once it’s there, you’re stuck.
+Keeping the dish at 135 °F or higher prevents the bacteria from producing that nasty toxin in the first place Took long enough..

 Legal Liability